mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Taking your temperature every 4 hours while you are awake and keeping a written record of your temperature
 * Keeping a written record of how much fluid you drink every day
 * Noticing any changes in your condition
-* Telling your healthcare team about any symptoms you may have
+* Telling your healthcare team about any new symptoms you may have or changes in your condition
 * Calling for medical help in an emergency

 #### Practical Support